ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This section will describe several key concepts of the vpp-agent and Infra.
+This section describes several key concepts of the vpp-agent and cn-infra.

 !!!
 Note
     The documentation in some cases may refer to the Ligato Infra as cloud native-infra or cn-infra for short.